DigiArea/closurefx-builder/README.md

 If you have any problems with installation or running, please explore [Known Issues](https://github.com/DigiArea/closurefx-builder/wiki/Known-Issues) page.

-Still can not resolve your problem?
+Do you still have a problem?
 Go to [Issues](https://github.com/DigiArea/closurefx-builder/issues) page and post a request.

 ###Usage